Renumelb/Homework02/README.md

 ## Domain Landscape and Company Performance <a name="paragraph3"></a>

-Personal Finance Fintech is still a nascent industry with most startups predominantly operating in the North American market as depicted in the "Competitors" section in this case study.
-Also refer [Digit's competitors.](https://craft.co/digitco/competitors)
+Personal Finance FinTech is still a nascent industry with most startups predominantly operating in the North American market as depicted in the "Competitors" section in this case study.
+Also refer *[Digit's competitors.](https://craft.co/digitco/competitors)*

+__*Summary:*__

 Digit, as evidenced in this case study and summarised below, can be said to be successful in the domain of Personal Finance.

-*Summary:*
 - It has been listed in  Forbes 2021 top 50 Fintech companies.
 - It has received in excess of US$250M in funding so far from major venture capital funds.
-- In 2019, it was valued at approx. US$500M.
-[Crunchbase](https://www.crunchbase.com/organization/digit-4)
+- In 2019, it was valued at approx. US$500M. *[Crunchbase](https://www.crunchbase.com/organization/digit-4)*.
 - Last but not the least, its product satisfies its stated financial purpose of encouraging micro savings- it has saved over US$1 Billion so far for its customers.